hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Install the *kubectl-hns* plugin

-After the HNC manager is installed, it's possible to set up hierarchical namespaces using the kubectl CLI tool with a list of the HNC custom resource definitions (CRDs), such as *HierarchyConfiguration* and *SubnamespaceAnchor*.
-However, there is a kubectl plugin *kubectl-hns* exists and you can install it to your client environment.
+Once the HNC manager has been installed, hierarchical namespaces can be set up using directly the kubectl CLI tool, in conjunction with a list of HNC custom resource definitions (CRDs), such as *HierarchyConfiguration* and *SubnamespaceAnchor*.
+However, there is a kubectl plugin called *kubectl-hns* that you can install in your client environment.
 This kubectl plugin works together with the kubectl CLI tool and it greatly simplifies many hierachical namespace operations.
 This section shows you the process to install the *kubectl-hns* plugin to the Linux workstation in my local environment.

 Type the following commands to install the *kubectl-hns* plugin using *curl*: